Commercial Law in Hungary

 The capital varies according to the type of company.
 According to the new Civil Code, the new corporate law regime establishes a new minimum registered capital requirement for limited liability companies: 3 million HUF (approximately 9.500 Eur, in July 2014).
 Previously, the minimum capital was significantly lower, at 500.000 HUF.

 Other changes brought by the new Civil Code that concern the registration of a company in Hungary refer to companies limited by shares.
 They must be established as private companies and only subsequently transformed into public companies.
-Also, public companies must be listed on a stock exchange
+Also, public companies must be listed on a stock exchange.
+Our lawyers can give you more details about this matter.
+They can also assist you in case you need trademark registration services in Hungary.

 The new Civil Code also states that an individual that has an interdiction to practice a profession cannot be a member of a company, unless it is a public limited company.